 Hi it’s Tom Johnson at hirobe, welcome to our video series.

 Today, we're joined by Tadd Reeves, an AEM Architect & Consultant focusing on the infrastructure and DevOps space.
 I invited Tadd to have a quick chat following a video that I watched of him covering AEM as a cloud service.
 He made some really interesting points which led me to want to talk to him about what AEM as a cloud service means for people and their teams.
-So to kick off, should every AEM environment be in the cloud?

 Well, my answer to that is no, not everything should be in the cloud.